TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Methodology

-Take a step further, the other branch, local mixing ${\rm Mix}_{\rm Local}(\cdot)$, focuses on capturing the local patterns to model short-term preferences.
-Specifically, $\emph{\textbf{M}}_{\rm L}$ selectively drops the upper-triangle neurons, treats the input sequence as $s$ non-overlapping sessions of length $l$ where $s=\frac{n}{l}$ and forbids the cross-session communication.
-In this way, the active neurons in $\emph{\textbf{M}}_{\rm L}$ convert the shape into $s$ isosceles right triangles with side length of $l$, which arrange along the main diagonal.
-The resulting triangles are responsible for capturing the local patterns contained in corresponding sessions.
-As the example in Figure \ref{framework} (c), where $l=2$, the 4th token attaches importance to the 3rd token and itself, while the information from the1st and 2nd token is ignored.
-Specifically, the $i$ th token in the local mixing branch interact with each other as
+Based on the aforementioned global triangular design, local mixing ${\rm Mix}_{ \rm L}(\cdot)$ further selectively drops specific upper-triangle neurons to capture the local patterns, calling for the short-term preferences.
+In principle, it treats the input sequence as $s$ non-overlapping sessions of length $l$ where $n=s\times l$ and forbids the cross-session communications.
+In practice, the shape of active neurons in $\emph{\textbf{M}}_{\rm L}$ converts into $s$ isosceles right triangles of equal side length $l$, which arrange along the main diagonal.
+The resulting sub-triangles are responsible for capturing the local patterns contained in corresponding sessions.
+As the example in Figure \ref{architecture} (c) where the session length $l=2$, the 4 th token attaches importance to the 3 rd token and itself, while the information from the 1 st and 2 nd token is ignored.
+Generally, the $i$ th token in the local mixing interact with each other as